American Van Lines

 Is American Van Lines a legitimate moving company?

 Yes, American Van Lines is a licensed FMCSA-registered interstate moving carrier with USDOT number 1408709 and MC number MC-528581.
 Founded in 1995 and headquartered in Pompano Beach, Florida.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 1408709.

 How much does American Van Lines charge for a long distance move?